MKLab-ITI/JGNN/tutorials/Introduction.md

 and d) `out` to define output variables.
 Later on, we can just retrieve the defined model at anytime using the builders `getModel()` method.
 Most operations return the builder's instance, so that models can be incrementally constructed.
-For our example, we explicitly define a two-layer perceptron.
+For our example, we explicitly define a two-layer perceptron, with a relu hidden layer and a column-wide softmax activation.
 Notably, learnable matrices and vectors can be defined symoblically (it is possible to manual define them too, but this way is faster).
 The number of hidden dimensions (64 right now) could also have been set as a hyperparameter. `@` corresponds